szal1k/jquery.pwstrength.bootstrap/OPTIONS.md

   depending on the strength of the password.

-  Keep in mind that for Boostrap 2 a `bar-` prefix will be added, that for Boostrap 3 the prefix will be `progress-bar-`, and that for Bootstrap 4 it will be `progress-`.
+  Keep in mind that for Boostrap 2 a `bar-` prefix will be added, that for Boostrap 3 the prefix will be `progress-bar-`, and that for Bootstrap 4 and 5 it will be `progress-`.
 This is the case for the progress bar, not the verdicts.
   For the verdicts there is no prefix whatsoever.